MicrosoftDocs/memdocs/memdocs/intune/fundamentals/data-platform-schema.md

 ## H2: Certificate

-Description: Certificate Authorities installed in Keychains/ca-bundles.
+**Description**: Certificate Authorities installed in Keychains/ca-bundles.
 Only certificates for computers are returned.
-Supported for: Device query, single device on-demand.
+ **Supported for**: Device query, single device on-demand.

 | **Property** | **Type** | **Description** |
 | --- | --- | --- |